mF2C/cau-stfc/README.md

 a unique 128 char length device id by the Cloud Registration service.
 This id uniquely identifies each mF2C agent.
 The CAU stores this device id alongside the Agent's RSA public key to help an Agent attest its mF2C identity via signed JSON Web Tokens, and to protect mF2C communication through non-repudiation and the encryption of confidential messages (see the AC-Lib for more information).
-Each Agent has a built-in CAU-client (see Cau-Client) which acts as a gateway to the loosely-coupled CAU middleware.
+Each Agent has a built-in [CAU-client](https://github.com/mF2C/cau-client.git) which acts as a gateway to the loosely-coupled CAU middleware.

-The CAU is a Spring boot REST application which offers two key functions:
+The CAU application uses the Spring boot REST framework which offers two key functions:

 *get public key* - this retrieves the RSA public key mapped to the an Agent's device id.